Gifts of Real Estate

 - The Foundation sells the property and retains the proceeds.

 - Gifts of real estate can be made to the Foundation by donating the entire property or a partial interest in the property.

 - With all gifts of real estate, the Foundation conducts a due diligence evaluation of the property to determine its acceptability with respect to outstanding mortgages, liens and presence of hazardous substances, as well as the marketability of the property.

 - Mortgage-free properties provide you with greater tax benefits than mortgaged properties.

 - To meet IRS requirements, you will need to obtain an appraisal from a qualified appraiser.

 - The exact tax savings depends on the type of gift and your specific situation.

-Because gifts of real estate can be complex and legal restrictions may limit the Foundation's ability to own or sell a parcel of real estate, we will provide you with a Real Estate Worksheet to support and lead you through our due diligence process.
+Because gifts of real estate can be complex and legal restrictions may limit the Foundation's ability to own or sell a parcel of real estate, we will lead you through our due diligence process.